peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Deprecated.</b> Use EDecimal from PeterO.Numbers/com.upokecenter.numbers.

-Gets a value indicating whether this object is a quiet not-a-number alue.
+Gets a value indicating whether this object is a quiet not-a-number value.

 <b>Return Value:</b>